Using and acquiring health care while a postdoctoral fellow at Carleton

 1) apply for UHIP at the International Student Services Office ISSO within 30 days of arriving in Canada for international post-docs;

 2) apply for OHIP;

-3) decide whether to opt into the Great-West Life Health and Dental Benefit supplemental health plan (you have 31 days to opt in!);
+3) decide whether to opt into the Canada Life Health and Dental Benefit supplemental health plan (you have 31 days to opt in!);

 HR can provide help in navigating these issues, including for residents of Quebec.
 International post-docs with work permits will probably be initially on international insurance (UHIP) until their application to Ontario insurance (OHIP) is approved a few months later.

 Health insurance for post-docs can be split into two.
 First there is (i) basic insurance, like the one supplied by the province (OHIP) or the insurance provided by the international office at Carleton (UHIP), then there is (ii) supplemental insurance which covers the costs of drugs, eye examinations, and dental work (Great-West Life Health and Dental Benefit).

 Part of the cost for supplemental insurance comes out of your paycheck, and the other part comes from your advisor.
 Should a post-doc be pressured by their advisor or those in the lab not to take supplemental insurance, please contact the union (email@example.com).
 Advisors are required (when applying to create a post-doc position) to reserve enough money to pay for the supplemental insurance.
 The main reasons why a post-doc would not opt-in is if the post-doc obtained similar or better benefits through another member of their family.
 Though the union would like to be alerted in any case, the Dean of Faculty of Graduate and Postdoctoral Affairs also can also hear and act on complaints regarding these issues.